jonnor/ESC-CNN-microcontroller/report/report.md

 In order to center the values, the mean (or median) of the spectrogram is often removed.
 Scaling the output to a range of 0-1 or -1,1 is also sometimes done.
-These changes have the effect of removing amplitude, forcing the model to focus on the patterns of the sound.
+These changes have the effect of removing amplitude variations, forcing the model to focus on the patterns of the sound regardless of amplitude.

 `TODO: image of normalized mel-spectrogram.
 Or feature distribution of datasets w/without normalization?`